If you have a website, you have to understand online traffic.

 Since there’s a lot to cover, we’re breaking the training down into 2 parts:

-- Part 1 you are reading now which will teach you the free methods of driving traffic
+- Part 1 (that you’re reading now) will teach you the methods of driving free traffic

-- Part 2 which will teach you about paid methods of driving traffic
+- Part 2 will dive into paid methods of driving traffic

 What is online traffic?

-Online traffic or web traffic is the data that moves between online visitors and a website.
-Whenever a person types in a web address and the page loads, they are receiving information from that site.
-When they interact with it, visitors are sending information back.
+Online traffic or web traffic is technically the data that moves between online visitors and the websites they visit.

 Why is online traffic important?